green-eagle/sv_blocks/README.md

 # sv_blocks

 This repository is for experimenting and designing hardware building blocks for incorporating into larger designs.
-The target technology in mind for these building are FPGAs.
+The target technology in mind for these building blocks are FPGAs.

 The design langauge used in this repository is systemverilog.
 I hope that the efforts made here will be beneficial and useful to others.